dweggg/Inverter/README.md

 ## Repository Contents
 This repository contains the following files and directories:

-* ´HW/´: This directory contains all the design documents, such as schematics, PCB layouts, and BOM.
+* [HW/](https://github.com/dweggg/Inverter/blob/main/HW/): This directory contains all the design documents, such as schematics, PCB layouts, and BOM.
-* ´FW/´: This directory contains the firmware code for the inverter, which is written in C and uses a PIC32MK microcontroller.
+* [FW/](https://github.com/dweggg/Inverter/blob/main/SW/): This directory contains the firmware code for the inverter, which is written in C and uses a PIC32MK microcontroller.
-* ´app/´: This directory contains the C++ code for the desktop application, which is developed using the Qt and Boost libraries.
+* [app/](https://github.com/dweggg/Inverter/blob/main/app/): This directory contains the C++ code for the desktop application, which is developed using the Qt and Boost libraries.
-* ´README.md´: This file is the README you are currently reading, which provides an overview of the project and repository contents.

 ## Getting Started